Install Temporary Deck Supports and Deck Beam

 Use zip ties and hot glue dots where needed to attach the temporary Deck Supports.
 DO NOT GLUE THESE IN PERMANENTLY.

 Also use zip ties and to hold in place the deck beam.
 Make sue it is vertical and orientated properly.
 Reinforce the inside of the Deck beam with 1/2” fillets and tape with 6oz fiberglass tape.
-Glue in the “Mast Fill” 1-6 pieces at the center of the Deck beam.
+Assemble and glue in the “Mast Fill” 1-6 pieces at the center of the Deck beam.
 This will take the compression of the mast so do not be stingy on the use of thickened epoxy and fiberglass in this area.
 You want this to be the strongest part of the boat.
 Reinforce where the deck beam attaches to the hull panels, sweep a 1” fillet and use two layers of 6oz tape overlapping onto the panels a minimum of 2”.
 You will have a chance to reinforce the outside of this beam structure in a later step when the boat is upside down.

 Once the tube is trimmed and sanded epoxy it into the boat leaving roughly an extra inch of tube protruding from the bow and internal bulkhead.
 Apply generous fillets and two layers of fiberglass tape at all intersections including along its length at the deck stringer.